maroulaslab/PersistentImages_Chemistry/docs/_sources/index.rst.txt

 The PersistentImages_Chemistry repository contains tools to create persistence images (PI) to encode geometric data of chemical structures for use in machine learning applications.
-An overview of PI's and a basic tutorial of generating a persistence image is included in `this tutorial <https://maroulaslab.github.io/PersistentImages_Chemistry/pages/PI.html>`_.
+An overview of PI's and a basic tutorial of generating a persistent diagram and a persistence image is included in `this tutorial <https://maroulaslab.github.io/PersistentImages_Chemistry/pages/PI.html>`_.

 The source code for this repository can be found in the `original repository <https://gitlab.com/voglab/PersistentImages_Chemistry>`_.

-You can download the original paper at this link:
+You can download the original paper `here <https://www.nature.com/articles/s41467-020-17035-5.pdf>`_.
-:download:`Original Chemistry PI Paper</references/Townsend20_MolecularRepresentation_R02_NoMarkUp.pdf>`

 Installation
 ============